 Ethiopian Coffee: Everything You Need To Know About The Birthplace Of Coffee

+The birthplace of coffee, Ethiopia is revered for its beans.
+It produces some of the best single-origin coffees in the world.
+Today we are going to dig deeper into this region and find out what makes this coffee-growing country so special.
 We’ll look at the rich history of coffee as well as the current state of coffee in this East African nation.

 Are you ready to become an expert in Ethiopian coffee?

 Ethiopia: The Source Of Coffee

 Ancient Ethiopian history claims that an Ethiopian goat herder,Kaldi, first discovered coffee and its magical benefits around 850 AD.
 Legend has it that he discovered his goats eating the coffee fruit off of the trees and dancing wildly.
 He was so fascinated by these “magic” beans that he brought them home with him.

 When Kaldi presented their benefits to a monk, he threw the beans in the fire, proclaiming this magic effect was the work of the devil.
 Of course, the beans began to roast and the whole room was filled with the fragrance of freshly roasted coffee.
 (The first signs of brewing coffee as a beverage, however, are from much later.)

 The original name for coffee, Kaffa, came from the region in southwest Ethiopia where coffee was first discovered in the wild.
 Unlike almost every other coffee-growing country, coffee trees grow naturally here.

 The Perfect Growing Conditions For Coffee Beans

 Ethiopia is the original home of coffee.
 Coffee trees have grown in the wild here for centuries.
 The environment is perfect to produce amazing coffee, without adding anything to it.
 More than a thousand different varietals of coffee grow in Ethiopia.
 High elevations in the southern mountainous region make for excellent growing conditions.